luzai/server/readme.md

 - zju's 14.04 mirror.
 - aliyun 14.04 mirror.

-copy them to your home path, i.e., ~.
+Copy them to your home path, i.e., ~.

 - `.condarc`: use ustc's mirror
 - `.pip`: use tsinghua's mirror

+Copy them to current directory to override system config.

 - `proxychains.conf`: proxy for http(s) and sock5
 - `tsocks.conf`: proxy for sock5